Walking Rainbow Experiment

-So you know when you attempt an experiment and it completely and utterly fails?
+You know when you attempt an experiment and it completely and utterly fails?
 Yeah, so that happened.
-But we were able to turn it into a fantastic study about some scientific principles.
+But we were able to turn it into a fantastic study into scientific principles and the scientific method.
 In fact, it ended up being a much better lesson than if we hadn’t messed up.
 Yeah for failures!
 Wonder which experiment?
 It was the very simple walking rainbow challenge.
 And I completely screwed it up!
 Let me tell you more.

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.